Overview

 Factors that can increase the risk of sarcoma include:

 • Inherited syndromes.
-Some syndromes that increase the risk of cancer can be passed from parents to children.
-Examples of syndromes that increase the risk of sarcoma include familial retinoblastoma and neurofibromatosis type 1.
+Some syndromes that raise the risk of cancer can pass from parents to children.
+For instance, syndromes that increase the risk of sarcoma include Li-Fraumeni syndrome, familial retinoblastoma and neurofibromatosis type 1.

 • Radiation therapy for cancer.
-Radiation treatment for cancer increases the risk of developing a sarcoma later.
+Radiation treatment for cancer raises the risk of getting a sarcoma later.

-• Chronic swelling (lymphedema).
-Lymphedema is swelling caused by a backup of lymph fluid that occurs when the lymphatic system is blocked or damaged.
-It increases the risk of a type of sarcoma called angiosarcoma.
+• Lymphedema.
+Lymphedema is swelling that happens when something blocks or damages the lymphatic system.
+Lymphedema raises the risk of a type of sarcoma called angiosarcoma.

 • Exposure to viruses.
-The virus called human herpesvirus 8 can increase the risk of a type of sarcoma called Kaposi's sarcoma in people with weakened immune systems.
+The virus called human herpes virus 8 can raise the risk of a type of sarcoma called Kaposi sarcoma in people with weakened immune systems.

 Living with sarcoma?